General quantum measurements in relativistic quantum field theory: Energy-momentum measurement

 \section{Energy-momentum measurement}

-We shall modify the previous simple quadratic measurement replacing $\phi^2$ by energy-momentum density, which is still quadratic in $\phi$ but the addtional derivatives turn out to suppress unwanted noise in the high energy limit.
+We shall modify the previous simple quadratic measurement replacing $\phi^2$ by energy-momentum density, which is still quadratic in $\phi$ but the additional derivatives turn out to suppress unwanted noise in the high energy limit.